-

 Major Grades – includes Essays, Projects, Exams 70%

-Daily Assignments, Quizzes, Labs and VASK score 30%
+Daily Assignments, DOLs, Quizzes, Labs and VASK score 30%

 What is VASK?
 VASK stands for values, attitudes, skills, and knowledge.
 Professional health care workers abide by a unique set of values, attitudes, skills, and knowledge, which distinguish health care workers from all other professional careers.
 As a health care professional, it is an honor, a privilege, and an onerous responsibility to care for the life of another human being.
 Students participating in the Health Care Science Technology CTE track will model and develop these characteristics throughout the academic year.
 The expectation is that students who choose the health care science CTE track will earn full credit for their VASK scores.
 Points will be deducted for violation of health care VASK traits such as dishonesty, disrespect, apathy, and others; such incidents will be documented within 24 hours.
 Additionally, students will have the opportunity to earn additional points toward their VASK score for exceptional display of the VASK traits.

-Late work: All work is expected to be submitted electronically to the HUB or by email (when the HUB is down) no later than 11:59PM on the published due date.
-Any late work submitted after the cut-off time must be posted to the HUB AND emailed directly to Anna.Haro@Houstonisd.org with a full paragraph explaining why the work was submitted late.
+Late work: All work is expected to be submitted electronically to CANVAS or by email (when CANVAS is down) no later than 11:59PM on the published due date.
+Any late work submitted after the cut-off time must be posted to CANVAS AND emailed directly to Anna.Haro@Houstonisd.org with a full paragraph explaining why the work was submitted late.
 Late work submitted after the published due date can earn a maximum of 70%.

 Source: Board Policy, EIA, Local